Links, articles, podcasts, communities and more regarding green UX/UI Design

 Threebility provides us with methods to think about business in a more sustainable way.
 These include the Impact Canvas and the Sustainable Business Model Canvas.s

-A site about green web design and green tech by Peter Rod, a fellow UX designer with a lot of his favorite resources.
+Design Sustainably EU is a site about green web design and green tech by Peter Rod, a fellow UX designer with a lot of his favorite resources.

-This group deals with all ethical topics in the digital field.
+The Ethical Move group deals with all ethical topics in the digital field.
 You can also take their pledge.
 Absolutely recommended and great!

 Who’s talking to you about this?